 To be clear, there could be very good reasons why gender inequality was not associated with sexualization as predicted by previous work, and this work does not argue that gender imbalances have no relationship with sexualization.
 Rather, it highlights that researchers have overlooked income inequality as an important sociostructural driver of sexualization, and the very real relationship between women’s investment in their physical appearance and their agentic status-seeking.

-Open social media platforms such as Twitter make billions of social media posts available to the tech-savvy researcher, providing an enormous volume of data on human behaviour that is exceptionally cost-effective to collect and truly cross-cultural.
-The problem is that Twitter limits data availability to live streaming or past searches of only a week, and the data is very difficult to geolocate using standard techniques that require latitude/longitude vectors (as only ~1% of all tweets contain this information).
-Both of these problems provide roadblocks to utilising big social media data for psychology by limiting the timeframe over which one can answer targeted research questions, and the cross-cultural variation researchers can investigate and account for.
-The ECE Lab has developed methods to solve these problems.
+To better understand the conditions driving self-objectification, The ECE Lab is currently undertaking research into the role of status-seeking, self-promotion and social media use.
+Despite a seemingly endless array of social media content, there are several technical limitations to accessing this enormous volume of data on human behaviour.
+For instance, Twitter limits data availability to live streaming or past searches of only a week, and the data is very difficult to geolocate using standard techniques that require latitude/longitude vectors (as only ~1% of all tweets contain this information); thus, limiting the timeframe over which one can answer targeted research questions and the ability for researchers to identify cross-cultural differences.

-In response to the problem of data availability, Dr. Blake compiled a longitudinal database of all publicly available Twitter posts from the years 2012–2019 inclusive, through consultation with computer scientists, hard networking, and programming the Twitter API to create perpetually live stream and process Twitter data.
-The Twitplat database now contains more than 6 billion tweets, making it the largest freely available database of its kind.
-Locatarithm was developed to deal with gelocation issues utilising user location field text and matches it to a huge range of world locations, with very high granularity (e.g., all cities worldwide with populations >100K; all suburbs of Australia).
-Unlike latitude/longitude vector data which is largely unavailable, Locatarithm geolocates using location field data that is mostly available for all users, and as a result geolocates around 35% of all users.
+In response to the problem of data availability, in collaboration with computer scientists, Dr. Blake compiled a longitudinal database of all publicly available Twitter posts.
+The resulting TwitPlat database (available soon!) now contains more than 6 billion tweets, making it the largest freely available database of its kind.
+Spanning the years 2012 to 2019, the TwitPlat database contains content from millions of individuals and posts.
+Locatarithm was developed to deal with gelocation issues utilising user location field text and matches it to a huge range of world locations.
+With very high granularity (e.g., all cities worldwide with populations >100K; all suburbs of Australia), our research produces geolocation for around 35% of all users.